bsmg/beat-saber-community-wiki/modding.md

 Instead, most mods within the mod installer rely on [BSIPA (Beat Saber Illusion Plugin Architecture)](https://github.com/nike4613/BeatSaber-IPA-Reloaded/) to inject plugins into the game, as well as providing some useful tools for us modders.

 Previously, we used [IPA (Illusion Plugin Architecture)](https://github.com/Eusth/IPA).
-Some plugins still use this, and is still temporarily supported by BSIPA.
-It is recommended to use BSIPA for any future modding endeavors, however.
+Some plugins still use this, and is temporarily supported by BSIPA.
+We still use IPA for the mod tutorial, however it is recommended to use BSIPA for any future modding endeavors.

+For those of you who prefer [BepInEx](https://github.com/BepInEx/BepInEx) over either of these options, Bepis is supposedly working on a BSIPA emulator for BepInEx, and already has one available for regular IPA plugins.
+As for developing Beat Saber plugins for BepInEx, well, you're kinda on your own.

 * [If you want to get started making your own mod, this gets your project setup and ready to mod.](modding/intro)
 * [Once you're ready to make a mod, here's a tutorial that'll teach you the basics of modding and using community built libraries.](modding/example-mod)